ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Experiments

 \subsection{Viewpoint-robust Articulation Tracking Evaluation}

-\textbf{Setup}: We validate the precision of our articulation estimation method using a hardware setup comprising an iPhone 12 Pro for camera pose estimation and a UMI gripper equipped with an ArUco sphere for end-effector tracking.
-To quantify performance, we utilize an OptiTrack motion capture system to acquire ground truth trajectories.
+\textbf{Setup}: We evaluate our articulation tracking using an iPhone 12 Pro for camera pose estimation and a UMI gripper equipped with an ArUco sphere for end-effector tracking.
+We utilize an OptiTrack motion capture system to acquire ground-truth trajectories.
 The evaluation is conducted under two settings: a \textit{static view}, where the operator remains stationary to minimize ego-motion, and a \textit{dynamic view}, where the operator moves naturally during manipulation to introduce realistic camera jitter and viewpoint changes.